MailGenie — Privacy Policy

 How your data is used and shared

 - Event detection.
-The text of the open email is sent over HTTPS to the GmailGenie backend service (hosted on Google Cloud Run, US region), which forwards it to Anthropic's Claude API to identify event details (title, date, time, location).
+The text of the open email is sent over HTTPS to the MailGenie backend service (hosted on Google Cloud Run, US region), which forwards it to Anthropic's Claude API to identify event details (title, date, time, location) and, for availability requests, to draft the reply text you review.
 Anthropic processes the text to return that result.
 See Anthropic's privacy policy.

 - We do not sell your data, use it for advertising, or use it to build user profiles.
 There are no third-party analytics or trackers in the extension.